Fainting happens when you lose consciousness for a short amount of time because your brain isn’t getting enough oxygen.

 - has an irregular heartbeat

-- has complained of chest pain or pressure
+- has complained of chest pain or pressure, or has a history of heart disease

-- has convulsions or has injured his or her tongue
+- has convulsions or has injured their tongue

 - has lost bowel or bladder control